spryker/spryker-docs/docs/pbc/all/carrier-management/manage-via-glue-api/retrieve-shipments-and-shipment-methods-when-submitting-checkout-data.md

 ---
-title: Submit checkout data with shipments and shipment methods
+title: Retrieve shipments and shipment methods when submitting checkout data with
-description: Learn how to submit checkout data with shipment and shipment methods.
+description: Learn how to submit check out data with shipment and shipment methods.
 last_updated: Jul 28, 2022
 template: glue-api-storefront-guide-template
 ---

-This document describes how to submit checkout data with shipmeent and shipment methods.
-For all the options on submitting checkout data, see [Submit checkout data](/docs/scos/dev/glue-api-guides/{{site.version}}/checking-out/submitting-checkout-data.html).
+This document describes how to submit checkout data with shipment and shipment methods.
+For all the options of submitting checkout data, see [Submit checkout data](/docs/scos/dev/glue-api-guides/{{site.version}}/checking-out/submitting-checkout-data.html).

 ## Installation